 Oh my God, it was hot!
 This was still in the 1990s and was still before the Euro currency was adopted by the Eurozone and I didn’t know how many thousands of Liras I needed to buy some ice-cream!

-Seriously?!
-You’re bringing me back to my school days!
-Yes, there was a massive currency deprecation with Liras, and when we eventually switched to Euros, you needed about 2.000 Liras to buy one Euro.
+Oh my Good, you’re bringing me back to my school days …yes, there has been a massive currency deprecation with Liras, and when we eventually switched to Euros, you needed about 2.000 Liras to buy one Euro.

 No. We are nicer than the French.